Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Introduction

-In the first and third regimes, the canonical dimension primarily depends on the scale, but not on the mass.
-In the deep IR, power counting shows that the Gaussian theory behaves like an ordinary Euclidean field theory in four dimensions.
-In the second case, while the power counting resembles that of an ordinary field theory, the theory exhibits non-local interactions.
-Our investigation revealed notable features related to the impact of tensorial disorder, including Finite-scale singularities, appearing as "cusps" or sharp analytical singularities depending on the regime.
-The existence of attractors in phase space for trajectories emerging from critical conditions in the IR, accompanied by rapid oscillations around these attractors.
 Some of these phenomena have been observed in other glassy systems \cite{Tarjus,Tarjus2} and beyond \cite{Delamotte2}.
-In our previous work, we found evidence suggesting that these singularities are linked to the emergence of correlations between replicas, based on a two-particle irreducible (2PI) formalism.
-We showed that the effective potential associated with these correlations develops a non-zero minimum (without replica symmetry breaking) as singularities are approached, compatible with a first-order transition.
-In this paper, we will not return to the 2PI formalism, as we plan to address it comprehensively in future work.
-Instead, we aim to develop a more complete framework to investigate the phase space beyond the symmetric phase.
-The formalism presented here should help distinguish the singularities related to replica correlations from those associated with second-order phase transitions to an ordered phase, thus focusing solely on correlations between replicas.
-This forms the core of the second and main part of the paper.
+Previously, relying on a two-particle irreducible (2PI) formalism, we found evidence suggesting that these singularities are inherently linked to the emergence of correlations between replicas.
+We showed that as the flow approaches these singularities, the effective potential associated with these correlations develops a non-zero minimum without explicit replica symmetry breaking, a mechanism compatible with a first-order phase transition.
+In the present paper, we will not revisit the 2PI formalism, as it will be addressed comprehensively in future work.
+Instead, our primary goal is to develop a complete and robust framework to investigate the phase space beyond the symmetric phase.
+The formalism presented here is specifically designed to distinguish the singularities related to replica correlations from those associated with standard second-order phase transitions to an ordered phase.
+This investigation forms the core of the second and main part of the paper.